8.31 million (2013)

 The Operational Readiness and Airport Transfer (ORAT) contract has been awarded to Munich Airport.
-Indra is the contractor for Air Traffic Management Systems and Thales is the contractor for navigational aids.
+Indra was the contractor for Air Traffic Management Systems and Thales was the contractor for navigational aids.
 Construction contractor for the civil aviation head quarters building is Towell Construction.

 Dredging and soil reclamation words have been contracted to Boskalis Westminister.
 Soil improving and strengthening contract has been awarded to Solitanche Pachy.
 Desert Line Projects has been awarded the contract for the roadside paving works, installation of culverts and construction of channels to discharge wadi water.

-The design, supply, installation and commissioning of new radar has been contracted to Raytheon.
+The design, supply, installation and commissioning of new radar was contracted to Raytheon.
 Galfar Engineering and Contracting has been contracted for the construction of rock fill for new runway and taxiway.
 The contract for relocation of water pipe lines and security fences has been awarded to Al Matar Company.

 Ghafari Associates has been contracted as the design and construction supervisor for maintenance, repair and overhaul hangars and cargo facilities.
 Al-Hatmy Engineering was assigned the design and construction supervision contract for in-flight catering facilities.

 The airport has two runways.
 The first runway (02/20) is 750m long and paved with soil.
 The second runway (08/26) is 3,160m long and asphalt paved.